-Twice a year, in the spring and fall, all cable companies experience brief channel outages due to something called Sun Fade, also sometimes referred to as Sun Transit or Sun Outage.
-This fall, Sun Fade will occur between the dates of October 6th and October 11th, 2020.
+Twice a year, all cable companies experience brief channel outages in the spring and fall due to something called Sun Fade, also sometimes referred to as Sun Transit or Sun Outage.
+This spring, Sun Fade will occur between the dates of March 1st to March 5th, 2021.
 During this time, TV customers worldwide are affected and frustrated by some of the issues they may experience, but there is nothing actually wrong with your TV set or cable service.
 Channels may go dark, pixelate, or freeze for 10 minutes at a time, all thanks to Sun Fade.

 The interruptions are caused by solar radiation overwhelming satellite signals.
 During the spring and fall equinoxes, the path of the sun lines up directly between the ground and space satellites.
 The solar radiation in this line-up causes the black screen, which makes you want to crush your remote and pull your hair out.
 On the bright side, these issues resolve on their own when the sun moves and shouldn’t last for more than ten minutes.
 For a great visual explanation of Sun Fade, watch this clip on youtube: Sun Fade Video.

 Unfortunately, because we can’t control the movement of the sun, there is nothing we can do about these twice-yearly solar shenanigans that can affect your ALLO TV service.
 We hope to see these issues decrease over time as television affiliates transition to more of an internet versus satellite base service.
 Until then, just be thankful you don’t live in Alaska where their single-satellite links mean sun fade interruptions are lengthier and far more service affecting, so much so that outage times are posted in local papers.